dhemery/cwd.dhemery.com/site/posts/2003-08-divide_and_conquer.md

 ---
-category:  Leading
+title: Divide and Conquer
 date: 2003/08/20 22:00:00
 tags:
+- leading
 - power
-title: Divide and Conquer
-comments: true
-published: true
-layout: post

 ---

 <p> I've been revising my <a href="/training/resistance_as_a_resource.html">Resistance as a Resource Workshop</a>.
 One of the improvements I want most is to add exercises to help participants explore how relationship issues affect resistance, and how to address those issues.
 I've been having difficulty creating good exercises. </p>